Keira Walsh: 2018–19

+Manchester City held their pre-season in the United States, which Walsh felt was a positive in terms of the team's professionalism, and came third in the invitational 2018 Women's International Champions Cup.
+Their competitive fixtures for the 2018–19 season then began in August with the early rounds of the 2018–19 League Cup: in their opening match, Walsh saw her penalty saved in the eventual 0–0 (5–4 p) win over Birmingham.

+Early in the season, Walsh captained City for the away leg of their Champions League Round of 32 tie against Atlético Madrid, drawing 1–1 when away goals were an advantage.
+City lost the return fixture 0–2 to be knocked out in the Round of 32 for the first time, the start of a five-season pattern of exiting the Champions League by Spanish opposition that helped prompt Walsh to leave the club (for Spain) in 2022.
+By October 2018, though Manchester City had not had bad results in the league, they were considered in a slump; pundit Rachel Brown-Finnis credited this to the team having become predictable to improving opposition teams in their reliance on playing out from the back through Walsh, despite the efficacy of this tactic.

 At the end of stoppage time during City's 3–0 victory over Liverpool in November 2018 – in which Walsh provided the assist for the only open play goal and got in several shots on target (all saved) herself – Liverpool's Rinsola Babajide made a harsh tackle that took down Walsh, who stayed down in pain before being stretchered off and the game ended.
 After initial fears of a broken leg, assessment confirmed she only suffered a minor knee injury.
-She was named player of the match by City's official supporters club, having been on the shortlist before the injury.
+On 2 December 2018, Walsh became the sixth City player to make 100 appearances for the team; in the match she provided a "glorious 60-yard pass" to set up City's second goal in a 2–0 victory that extended their season's unbeaten run and ended Arsenal's winning run.

-City reclaimed the FA Cup in 2019, defeating West Ham in the final 3–0, with Walsh scoring the opening goal.
-The team also won the League Cup for a domestic double.
-In April 2019, Walsh was nominated for both the PFA Women's Young Player and Women's Players' Player of the Year award.
-In September 2019, Walsh was shortlisted for the dream team FIFA FIFPRO The Best Women's World 11, the only English midfielder to be so.
+After having exited the FA Cup in the semi-finals in 2018, City reclaimed the trophy in 2019, defeating West Ham in the final 3–0, with Walsh scoring the opening goal.
+They took a domestic double, having also won the League Cup, not losing a domestic match prior to their final game against Arsenal.
+In April 2019, Walsh was nominated for both the PFA Women's Young Player of the Year and Women's Players' Player of the Year awards.
+In September 2019, also accounting for the international season, Walsh was shortlisted for the dream team FIFA FIFPRO The Best Women's World 11, the only English midfielder to be named.
 At the end of the year, she placed joint-ninth (with Jennifer Hermoso) on the International Federation of Football History & Statistics (IFFHS) ranking of the Women's World Best Playmaker.